Final Four betting trends

 Winner by region

-No region has been more successful in producing a tournament champion than the South.
-In the last decade, six winners have come from the South, including four of the past five.
-Meanwhile, two champions have emerged from the East region (in 2014 and 2018), and only one winner has come out of the West and Midwest since 2010.
+No region has recently been more successful in producing a tournament champion than the South.
+In the last decade, six winners have come from the South region, including four of the past five.
+Meanwhile, two champions have emerged from the East region (in 2014 and 2018), and only one winner has come out of each of the West and Midwest regions since 2010.